keshiacor/jamsess/README.md

 ### Track image

 Users will be able to see the album image of the track.
 This will appear with their search results.

+### In progress work (as of January 2025)
+Adding unit test to the app.
+Support for mobile experience.